A novel reverberation mapping method for blazars: Data Reduction

-To reduce the complication of the fitting process, we first subtracted the contributions of the host galaxy and Fe II emission with parameters adopted from the time-averaged spectra in Section \ref{sec:2.2}.
+We first subtracted the contributions of the Fe II emission with parameters adopted from the fit in Section \ref{sec:2.2}.
 Second, we excluded the spectral ranges containing prominent emission lines and atmospheric absorption.
 Specifically, we masked the 4800-4900~\AA\ around H$\beta$ $\lambda$4861, the 4950-5050~\AA\ around [O III] $\lambda$5007, and the 4300-4400~\AA\ around H$\gamma$ $\lambda$4340.
 The spectra at different epochs may have different ratio of jet over disk components.
+In particular, during high-flux states, as shown in the top panels of Figure \ref{fig:guangpuduoshiqi}, the disk contribution becomes negligible due to the disappearance of the spectral break, and including a disk component in the fit does not yield reliable results.
 Thus, we consider three fitting models, i.e., (1) only the jet, (2) only the disk, and (3) both the jet and the disk.
 For each case, we calculated the value of Akaike Information Criterion (AIC), which considers the trade-off between goodness of fit and model complexity.
 The lower value of AIC indicates a better result.
 In many cases, the case (3) gives the lowest AIC, suggesting that the jet and disk have comparable contributions, as shown in Figure \ref{fig:fenjienihe}.
 At high flux states, case (1) gives the lowest AIC, which indicates the dominance of jet component.
 However, across all observed spectra of PKS 1510-089 and PKS 0736+017, we did not find any epoch in which the case (2) yielded the lowest AIC.
 In addition, the jet-only model (case 1) provides the lowest AIC in 28\% of the observations for PKS 1510-089, and in 22\% of the observations for PKS 0736+017.
+Figure \ref{fig:fenjienihe} presents an example of the fit by case 2.
 Finally, the fluxes of the disk and jet components within the observed frequency range were calculated via numerical integration.
-The light curves of emission lines, disk component, and jet component for two targets are plotted in Figure \ref{fig:lc}.
+The light curves of the disk and jet component for the two targets are plotted in Figure \ref{fig:lc}.